phluid61/internet-drafts/file-scheme/draft.md

 As a special case, the "file-auth" rule can match the string "localhost" which is interpreted as "the machine from which the URI is being interpreted," exactly as if no authority were present.
+Some current usages of the scheme incorrectly interpret the string "localhost" in the authority of a file URI as non-local.
 To maximise compatibility with previous specifications, users MAY choose to include an "auth-path" with no "file-auth" when creating a URI.

 Some systems have case-sensitive file naming and some do not.
 As such the file scheme supports case sensitivity, in order to retain the case